How Is Amyloidosis Treated?

 Heart medicines

 Many times, amyloidosis attacks the heart.
 If your heart is affected, your doctor may prescribe blood thinners to reduce the risk of clots.
 You may also need drugs to control your heart rate or increase urination.
 These 2 types of drugs help ease stress on the heart.
-A well-balanced, low-salt diet may be necessary too.2,4
+A well-balanced, low-salt diet may be necessary too.2,5

-ATTR treatments
+ATTR and ATTR-PN treatments

 Other treatments